Webinar Lottie

 Summary

-We have configured a Databricks cluster to be able to read data from lakeFS using the lakeFS Hadoop File system Client and execute git actions via Python
+We have now successfully configured a Databricks cluster that is able to read data from lakeFS using the lakeFS Hadoop File system Client and execute git actions via Python.